Table of contents

 Transaction limits for a Coinbase account depend on verification status, deposit method, and country of residence.
 Coinbase Pro accounts have a withdrawal limit of USD 10,000 or its equivalent per day.
 Corporate accounts have a daily withdrawal limit of USD 50,000.

 Coinbase’s customer support can be available via email and phone.
 Users have reported the support team to have decent response times, usually replying within 24-48 hours for support tickets.

 The company and its platforms are fully compliant with all U.S. laws and regulations.
 The exchange keeps its user funds segregated, with 98% kept in cold storage.

 Other protection measurements that are included by both exchanges are 2-factor authentication and an intricate identity verification process.

-Coinbase offers an extra safety measure, as it has insured its online crypto funds by a syndicate of Lloyd’s of London.
+Coinbase offers an extra safety measure, as it has ensured its online crypto funds by a syndicate of Lloyd’s of London.
 U.S. customers’ USD wallets are insured by the FDIC for losses of up to $250,000.

 Coinbase vs Coinbase Pro: Verdict